germanyn/microfrontend-tutorial/README.md

 # Microfrontend Tutorial

-This repo contains a ME tutorial using webpack module federation
+This repo contains a MF (MicroFrontend) tutorial using webpack module federation

 ## Install